 UK Independent Contractor

-A new report suggests a new definition of a UK independent contractor.
+A report, a while back, suggests a new definition of a UK independent contractor.

 These Dependent Contractors would have only one client at a time.

 So, this is all starting to fit in quite well.